Dirty NES Glitches

 They called it the 10NES chip, and it’s responsible for everything wrong with your life when you were 6.
 These two chips must be in perfect sync in order for the game to boot.
 Since the cartridge port sucks so hard, you’ll often find yourself dealing with a game that works perfectly, but isn't being properly authenticated by the DRM.
 This'll manifest as the legendary blinking light.
 You'll see the games title screen, you'll hear it's music, but you can play.
 Generally, you could solve this problem by wiggling the cartridge a bit and powering the game on.
 This can easily devolve into a massive point of failure and lead people to think the console is dead.
 If you were playing one of the few games that had the ability to save, may God have mercy on you.
 The 10NES will not.
 The act of power cycling the console in order to solve this had the nasty side effect of wiping out save data.

-the chip responsible for everything, seen here within a game
+the chip responsible for everything

 Sometimes, the 10NES would fail mid game.
 What?
 You thought the lock only needed the key at boot?
 Nope.
 The lock and key must communicate continuously.
 Every single microsecond that your NES is powered on, those chips are talking.
-The slightest interruption, no matter how minor, will trigger the DRM and kill your game.
-My grandmother once gently brushed against the wall adjacent to my NES, and that tiny vibration triggered the 10NES and it wiped my game of Double Dragon right there.
+The slightest interruption, no matter how minor, will trigger it and kill your game.
+My grandmother once gently brushed against the wall near my NES and the vibration triggered the thing.
 It was relentless and quite frankly, excessive.
 Really though, this all comes back to the cartridge port.
 It's terrible, and I'm sure that had they used something traditional, there'd have been no issue here.

 gives a whole new meaning to "crash"